coltiva/coltiva-user-docs/README.md

-# Website
+# Manual for Coltiva devices

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
-The website is hosted on Github Pages: https://felixeriksson.github.io/coltiva-user-docs/
+The manual website is built using [Docusaurus](https://docusaurus.io/), a static website generator.
+The website is hosted on Github Pages: https://coltiva.github.io/coltiva-user-docs/

 ### Installation